 But I know that you like adventure.
-And adventure in Ladakh is not lacking.
-There are many agencies that offer different packages, all at similar prices.
-On many occasions there is no choice but to do the activities with them because a special pass is required, but not all of them.
+And adventure in Tourism in Ladakh is not lacking.
+Many agencies offer different packages, all at similar prices.
+On many occasions, there is no choice but to do the activities with them because a special pass is required, but not all of them.

 Now I describe some of the best, which you can hire from Leh

 Rafting on the Zanskar River